luominx/no-rpl-bonded-minipools/README.md

 - Ultimately, the protocol should aim for simplicity, with enhanced flexibility in commissions, collateral, and bonds for optimal performance.
 This new minipool variant should not hinder such developments.
 - Regarding voting rights, maintaining the status quo, which precludes NRPM-exclusive NOs from participating in governance, may risk community division.
 Nonetheless, they have the option to operate a standard minipool with bonded RPL to engage in the decision-making process.
 - This approach creates a new stakeholder category within Rocket Pool, akin to rETH holders, primarily focused on maximizing their returns with an initial indifference towards RPL's value.
 Granting voting privileges to this group might be detrimental to RPL's long-term valuation.

+### Acknowledgements
+The concept presented here is not entirely original, having been the subject of multiple discussions among community members on Discord.
+This document is an effort to consolidate and build upon those collective ideas.